Starting Over at 55 Chapter 10

 Georgia laughed and reached into her purse.
 She pulled out a business card and handed it to Jack.

-Jack looked at her card.
+Jack looked at Georgia’s card.
 It showed that Georgia D. Carstairs was a CPA and a partner in her firm.
 “Okay.
-I’ll definitely do that.”
+I’ll do that.”

 Georgia offered him her hand once more.
 “Then I should get going.
 I look forward to hearing from you, Jack.
 Mary, Martin, another time.”